Lake Bled to the Adriatic Cycling Holiday

 Distance237 miles/382 kms

 A wonderful cycling holiday through Slovenia, from stunning Lake Bled in the Julian Alps to the pretty port of Piran on the Adriatic Coast.
 Slovenia may be a relatively small country but it packs a lot of history, culture and natural beauty within its borders and this cross-country cycling holiday takes in most of them.
-Lake Bled to the Adriatic Cycling Holiday.

 Enjoy the picturesque setting of Lake Bled with its unique island church and alpine backdrop.
 Freewheel into the beautiful Bohinj valley, past tiny alpine villages before spending the night on the shores of beautiful and pristine Lake Bohinj.
 Climb to the Jelovica plateau and then recover with a cooling ride through a green forest and a night in the enchanting medieval town of Skofja Loka.